Adding and parameterizing components

 Removing components from the page

 Illustration 11.
-Removing a component
+Deleting a component

-Undoing operations
+Undoing actions

 Illustration 12.
 Undo and Redo icons

 Note: operations are undone regardless of the currently open tab.
-For example, if the user makes a change in the Data modeltab, and then switches to the Stepstab, undoing changes will revert the change from the first tab.
+For example, if the user makes a change in the Data model tab, and then switches to the Stepstab, undoing changes will revert the change from the first tab.

 Illustration 13.
 Artifact version save window